datastax/csharp-driver/README.md

 * [DSE graph][dse-graph] integration.
 * Serializers for geospatial types which integrate seamlessly with the driver.

+The driver supports .NET Framework 4.5+ and .NET Core 1+.

 The DataStax Enterprise C# Driver can be used solely with DataStax Enterprise.
 Please consult [the license](#license).